nshiab/simple-data-analysis/README.md

 If you want to add the library directly to your webpage, you can use a npm-based CDN like jsDelivr.

-Here's some code that you can copy an paste into an HTML file.
+Here's some code that you can copy and paste into an HTML file.
 For more methods, check the [SimpleDB class documentation](https://nshiab.github.io/simple-data-analysis/classes/SimpleDB.html).

 ```html
 <script type="module">